-- 1. Go to Control Panel.
-Change the view of Control Panel from Category to Large icons or Small icons. - 2.
-Click Keyboard. - 3.
-Select the Hardware tab.
+1. Open Control Panel.
+Change the view of Control Panel from Category to Large icons or Small icons.

+2. Click Keyboard.

+3. Select the Hardware tab.
 In the Device Properties pane, make sure that you see this message: Device Status: This device is working properly.